 Now that you’ve treated yourself to Costa Rica’s best cuisine, rediscover the rainforest and experience nature from a new perspective.
 Just a short trip from San Jose, Aerial Tram tours carry you on a cable through the rainforest canopy, providing stunning views of the world below.
 Afterward, the tour guides will let you down and take you on an interactive nature hike.
 You’ll see brilliant butterflies, explosive orchids, and fascinating reptiles along the way.

 12. A Surreal Garden

 Take a walk among the surreal topiaries in Parque Francisco Alvarado in the city of Zarcero.
 Created by a visionary artist in the 1960s, this fantastical garden has long been a must-see for visitors to Costa Rica.
 The garden sculptures here are huge and impressive.
-Some resemble human-like creatures, while others take the shapes of animals and dinosaurs; still others others are woven into large tunnelled archways that invite you to wander in wonder.
-The park is still meticulously manicured by the original artist, Evangelisto Blanco.
+Some resemble human-like creatures, while others take the shapes of animals and dinosaurs; still others are woven into large tunneled archways that invite you to wander in wonder.
+The park is still meticulously manicured by the original artist, Evangelista Blanco.